 When the final adjustments are complete, the current draw of the motor should be checked and compared to the full load current rating of the motor.
 The amperage must not exceed the service factor stamped on the motor nameplate.
 The total airflow must not be less than that required for operation of the electric heaters or the furnace.

 If an economizer is installed, check the unit operating balance with the economizer at full outside air and at minimum outside air.

-NOTE: Airflow setting below 300 CFM/Ton is not recommended, as evaporator freezing or poor unit performance is possible.
+NOTE: Never run CFM below 300 CFM per ton, evaporator freezing or poor unit performance is possible.